-It’s always smart to carry a phone charger or two with you, especially as we become more and more reliant on our cell phones.
+It’s always smart to carry a phone charger or two with you.
 Portable battery chargers are also good to have at the ready just in case.

 Have you ever tried to pour oil or antifreeze into your car without a funnel?
 If so, you’ll understand the importance of having one of these in your car kit.